-Timely submitted proposals will initially be reviewed by the appropriate EPA Regional Office to determine compliance with the applicable threshold criteria for Cleanup Grants (Section III.B.).
-All proposals that pass the threshold criteria review will be evaluated by national evaluation panels.
+Timely submitted applications will initially be reviewed by the EPA Regional Office which covers the location of the project to determine compliance with the applicable threshold criteria for Cleanup Grants (Section III.B.).
+All applications that pass the threshold criteria review will be evaluated by national evaluation panels.
 The national evaluation panels will be comprised of EPA staff and potentially other federal agency representatives chosen for their expertise in the range of activities associated with the brownfield cleanups.
-Eligible proposals will be evaluated based on the criteria described in Section V.A. and a ranking list of applicants will be developed.
+Eligible applications will be evaluated based on the criteria described in Section V.A. and a ranking list of applicants will be developed.

-The Office of Brownfields and Land Revitalization (OBLR) will provide the list to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
-Proposals will be selected for award based on their evaluated point scores, the availability of funds, and, as appropriate, the other factors and considerations described in Section V.B.
+The Office of Brownfields and Land Revitalization (OBLR) will provide the list to the Headquarters Selection Official, who is responsible for further consideration of the applications and final selection of grant recipients.
+Applications will be selected for award based on their evaluated point scores, the availability of funds, and, as appropriate, the other factors and considerations described in Section V.B.